Radk6/MC-Optimization-Guide/README.md

 It also takes a fairly minimalist approach.
 This means that while there may be a way to squeeze a couple fps more with additional mods, the mods listed here should be more than enough for smooth and lag-free gameplay.

-Heavily inspired by [UsefulMods](https://github.com/TheUsefulLists/UsefulMods/blob/main/README.md) and [Minecraft-Performance-Flags-Benchmarks](https://github.com/Mukul1127/Minecraft-Performance-Flags-Benchmarks)
+Inspired by [UsefulMods](https://github.com/TheUsefulLists/UsefulMods/blob/main/README.md) and various Reddit threads
 ## Mods

 | Minecraft Version |